rettersoft/rettersoft.github.io/docs/Concepts/Classes/Instances.md

 # Instances

 In object oriented programming an instance is usually a block of data in memory.
 It can be modified using class methods.
-In Rio every instance of a class has an instance which is stored in Rio storage.
+In Rio every instance of a class has a state which is stored in Rio storage.
 You don't have to think about saving the state.
 State will be handed to every method call.
 Any change you make to the state object will be saved by Rio.

 ### Getting an instance